Lithium Ion Battery Recycling: Separating Fact from Fiction

 This is especially true if they get exposed to dampness, heat, or accidental damage.

-Each of the cells within a battery is a separate unit, but even if one of them gets damaged, this could cause a chain reaction, which would lead to harmful metals leaking out.
+Every cell within a battery is a separate unit, but even if one of them gets damaged, this could cause a chain reaction.
+This would then lead to harmful metals leaking out.

 Inhaling or otherwise coming into contact with metals like cobalt can cause very serious health problems.